 If a document is in Pageless mode, when you download it as a PDF or a Microsoft Word document, page breaks will be automatically inserted — but possibly not always where you want them.

-When a pageless format Document is publicly shared, the line between a document and a web page starts to blur.
+When a pageless format Document is published to the web (File > Share > Publish to the web), the line between a document and a web page starts to blur.

-So far, it appears that the publicly shared pageless document displays in narrow width, no matter what width is selected in the editor.
+So far, it appears that a pageless document that is published to the web displays in narrow width, no matter what width is selected in the editor.
 The text is also off-center, to the left.
 If an image or table is wider than the text, it will be left-justified and bleed off to the right.